Alturas de Macchu Picchu: Release

 Before its release, they toured since August to September 1981.
 On August 7, 15 and 16, they offered a recital at the Obras stadium.
 Other presentations were made in various cities of the country, all with great box office and critical success.
 Camino called them to confirm that the Peruvian president, Fernando Belaúnde, had allowed them to hold their television special in Machu Picchu.
 At first it was planned to have more artists apart from Los Jaivas, however this was not carried out.
 For the arrival in Machu Picchu, more than thirty people uploaded instruments that would be used in the concert, Claudio Parra's piano was transported through a helicopter.

 It was filmed in September 1981 in Machu Picchu and they occupied the locations in the spaces free of tourists between 9 in the morning and 6 in the evening.
 It was narrated by Peruvian writer Mario Vargas Llosa and was presented on Chilean television by Canal 13 of the Pontifical Catholic University on October 8, 1981, it also was emitted on Peruvian television and radio.
 Alturas de Macchu Picchu was released in October 1981 on SyM label, owned by the duo Sonia y Myriam.
 In November, they made a presentation full of lights in Lima, Peru.
 When the group returned to Chile, they presented three concerts with a large audience at the Teatro Caopolicán, Santiago.
 At the San Carlos de Apoquindo stadium, the 40th anniversary of the album's release was celebrated on December 11, 2021.

 Reception

 Retrospective reviews have been generally positive.
 NaciónRock's Gonzalo Ugarte C. wrote that it "represents the result of experimentation as a constant creative process and how it became the backbone of a group that gave this column a body, forming an amazing, sublime sound that returns the listener to the throbbing American land."
 The Progressive Subway said: "They managed to create a unique and timeless sound that one could describe as Andes prog.
 In their warm and happy sound electric guitars and Fender rhodes go hand in hand with a plethora of traditional instruments."
 In 2006, Al Borde place it as the twenty-fourth most important album of Ibero-American Rock.
 It was considered the second best Chilean album of all time by Rolling Stone in 2008.
+It's placed in the position 23 of the “Los 600 de Latinoamérica” list.